Tearth/Inanis/README.md

 # Inanis
 UCI chess engine written in Rust, the successor of [Proxima b](https://github.com/Tearth/Proxima-b), [Proxima b 2.0](https://github.com/Tearth/Proxima-b-2.0) and [Cosette](https://github.com/Tearth/Cosette).
-The project is written after hours, ~~with the goal to reach 2600 Elo (or at least to be stronger than the last version of [Cosette](https://github.com/Tearth/Cosette) which was about 2500 Elo)~~ with the goal to reach 3000 Elo.
+The project is written after hours, with the goal to reach a strength of 3000 Elo.
 Perfect as a sparring partner for other chess engines, since it was heavily tested using very fast games.
-Supports pondering, multithreading, MultiPV and Syzygy tablebases.
+Supports Syzygy tablebases, MultiPV, pondering and multithreading.

 **Current strength**: 2800 Elo (31-07-2022)